Effects of Anisotropic Stress in Interacting Dark Matter - Dark Energy Scenarios: Results and analysis

 Probably the most interesting observation comes from the relative deviation of the CMB TT and matter power spectra shown in Fig. \ref{fig:comparison}.
 A quick look says that both the scenarios are close to $\Lambda$CDM but there is something more that we would like to describe here.
 Let us focus on the left panel of Fig. \ref{fig:comparison} where the relative deviation of the CMB TT spectra has been shown.
-One can notice that for $l\lesssim 10$, the scenario $w_x$CDM$+\xi+e_{\pi}$ significantly differs from $w_x$CDM$+\xi$, and with the increase of $l$, the difference between the scenarios decreases.
-We find a particular $10 <l < 10^2$ where the difference between the models becomes zero, but after that, for some certain $l$, the difference again increases where the model $w_x$CDM$+\xi+e_{\pi}$ stays far from $\Lambda$CDM in compared to $w_x$CDM$+\xi$.
-Further, we again notice that, the model $w_x$CDM$+\xi+e_{\pi}$ approaches toward $\Lambda$CDM and become closer in compared to the $w_x$CDM$+\xi$.
-However, for large $l$, both the models become indistinguishable from one another.
+One can notice that for $l\lesssim 10$, the scenario $w_x$CDM$+\xi+e_{\pi}$ significantly differs from $w_x$CDM$+\xi$, and with the increase of $l$ up to a certain value, the difference between the scenarios decreases.
+We find a particular value of $l$ residing in the region $10 <l < 10^2$ where the difference between the models becomes zero (the point at which both the plots intersect with each other), but, after that, up to some certain $l$, the difference between the scenarios again increases where the model $w_x$CDM$+\xi+e_{\pi}$ stays far from $\Lambda$CDM in compared to $w_x$CDM$+\xi$.
+Further, we again notice that, the model $w_x$CDM$+\xi+e_{\pi}$ approaches toward $\Lambda$CDM and becomes closer in compared to the $w_x$CDM$+\xi$.
+And for large $l$, both the models seem to be indistinguishable from one another.
 We note that, for all $l$, the quantity $\Delta C_l^{TT}/C_l^{TT}$ that reports the difference of the model from the $\Lambda$CDM is very small.

-Now we concentrate on the relative deviation in the matter power spectra, $\Delta P (k)/P(k)$.
-We remark that for all $k$, the qunatity $\Delta P (k)/P(k)$ is very small informing the closeness toward the $\Lambda$CDM model, but however, we notice some additional features.
-We find that for very small $k$, almost for $k \lesssim 10^{-3}$, the quantity $\Delta P (k)/P(k)$ for the model $w_x$CDM$+\xi+e_{\pi}$ is slightly greater in compared to the model $w_x$CDM$+\xi$, however, for $k \gtrsim 10^{-3}$, the reverse scenario is observed, and finally, both the models look indistinguishable.
+Now we concentrate on the relative deviation in the matter power spectra (right panel of Fig. \ref{fig:comparison}), $\Delta P (k)/P(k)$.
+We remark that for all $k$, the qunatity $\Delta P (k)/P(k)$ is very small informing the closeness of the interacting scenarios toward the $\Lambda$CDM model, but however, we notice some additional features.
+We find that for very small $k$, almost for $k \lesssim 10^{-3}$, the quantity $\Delta P (k)/P(k)$ for the model $w_x$CDM$+\xi+e_{\pi}$ is slightly greater in compared to the model $w_x$CDM$+\xi$, however, for $k \gtrsim 10^{-3}$, the reverse scenario is observed, that means, the difference between the interacting scenarios, $w_x$CDM$+\xi+e_{\pi}$ and $w_x$CDM$+\xi$ becomes pronounced.
+Overall, we notice that both the interacting pictures are close to $\Lambda$CDM, but indeed, they do not overlap with $\Lambda$CDM completely.